-For beginners yet to fully experience the art of sake-brewing, there’s hardly a better place to start than with the best junmai ginjo sake.
+For beginners yet to fully experience the art of sake-brewing, there's no better place to start than with the best junmai ginjo sake.

-Attaining both the junmai and ginjo label simultaneously isn’t simple.
-To qualify, sake brewers must polish the rice down to just 60% of the grain (compared to just 70% for a non-ginjo junmai) and not add any brewer’s alcohol after fermentation.
+Attaining both the junmai and ginjo label at the same time isn't simple.
+To qualify, sake brewers must polish the rice down to 60% of the grain.
+This compares to just 70% for a non-ginjo junmai.
+Breweries also can't add any brewer's alcohol after fermentation.

-The result is that the finest junmai ginjo sakes slot in among the top-rated sakes, especially for newer sake drinkers who aren’t quite ready to jump into more expensive premium junmai daiginjo sakes.
+The result is that the finest junmai ginjo sakes slot in among the top-rated sakes.
+They're especially good for newer sake drinkers who aren't ready to jump into more expensive premium junmai daiginjo sakes.

 Not sure where to start looking?
 Excite your tastebuds some of these top-rated junmai ginjo sakes...